omercankoc/coroutines/README.md

 }
 ```

+### Coroutine Scope:

-### Coroutine Scope : It acts like a "Global Scope".
+It acts like a "Global Scope".
 It does not cover the entire application.

-1. Through the "suspend function"
+1. Through the "suspend function":

 ```kotlin
 import kotlinx.coroutines.*